-Bermuda grass, also known as Cynodon dactylon, devil’s grass, and wiregrass according to Clemson University, can be found worldwide and is an invasive species.
-It builds a dense mat and grows deep roots that reach up to 6.6 feet under the ground (2 meters).
+Bermuda grass, also known as Cynodon dactylon, devil’s grass, and wiregrass, can be found worldwide.
+It is an invasive species.
+It builds a dense mat and grows deep roots that reach 6.6 feet under the ground (2 meters).
 It is very durable and tough and survives hot and dry summers.

-This grass is native to Africa and is used as a playing surface in NFL and MLB arenas, as well as golf courses and tennis courts.
-It is appreciated for its erosion prevention and capabilities due to its extensive root system.
+This grass is native to Africa and is used as lawn grass and pasture grass.
+It is a playing surface in NFL and MLB arenas, golf courses, and tennis courts.
+Due to its extensive root system, it is appreciated for its erosion prevention and capabilities.

-Cynodon dactylon is a great choice for oceanfront properties as it has a great salt tolerance.
+Cynodon dactylon is a great choice for oceanfront properties as it has a high salt tolerance.

 Sunlight: This grass prefers full sunlight.
 It has a low shade tolerance and should not be grown under trees.

 Temperature: The ideal temperature is 75-99 °F (24 and 37 °C).
 Growth stops at temperatures below 59 °F (15 °C).

 Hardiness zones: This grass grows in USDA hardiness zones 7-10.